 I'm having trouble submitting my application and am worried I will miss the deadline.
 What should I do?

-If you have technological trouble submitting your application tonight, please write the details of your situation in an email to email@example.com.
-Your case will be reviewed.
+If you have technological trouble submitting your application, email email@example.com.

 How do I know when my application is complete?
 Is there a “submit” button?

 YES, click the “submit” button to finalize your application.
 You must click the “submit” button to complete your application.

 If you cannot click the “submit” button, it is possible that you haven’t yet completed all requirements for your application – look to see which requirements are still unchecked.
 All boxes must be checked before you can submit your application.

 My recommendation hasn't yet been submitted.
 Can I still submit my application?

 YES.
 The deadline is for you, not for your recommender.

 So long as you have requested the required recommendation(s) through your application, you may click “submit” to finalize your application — regardless of whether your recommendation(s) have been received.

 Your application can be conditionally reviewed irrespective of your recommendation.
 Your application will NOT be penalized or “less competitive” if your recommendation isn’t received by the deadline.